San Antonio Spinal Cord Injury Lawyer

 A Life Care Planner is often used to provide expert testimony concerning the cost of future medical care for a paralytic victim in a civil lawsuit.
 These experts are usually doctors or nurses who specialize in rehabilitative medicine.
 They personally interview all of the doctors and medical providers and develop a plan for the future care of the patient.
 This plan includes all future surgeries, physical and occupational therapy and rehabilitation as well as the cost of all prescriptions needed for life.
 These plans sometimes incorporate the costs needed to retrofit a home to accommodate a person with paralysis as well.

-Attorney Justin Hill and his team have represented spinal cord injury victims in past cases.
+Personal injury attorney Justin Hill and his team have represented spinal cord injury victims in past cases.
 We have been able to fight for these victims and recover substantial settlements on their behalf.
 We have the resources and knowledge to protect you or your loved one in such a significant, complex case.
-Call us today if we can provide you with a free consultation.
+Call Hill Law Firm today for a free case evaluation.